nathancarter/gap-pkg-groupexplorer/to-do-list.md

 ## Future work

- * Add an `ExploreGroupPartition` function using all the same features as `ExploreGroupSubset`, but making highlighting in each part of the partition in a different color, rather than one subset in one color.
  * Add an `ExploreGroupHomomorphism` function as follows:
     * Extend `viz-tool-group-explorer.js`, both is code and its documentation, to support opening `Sheet.html`.
 In such a case,